Lightspeed is a cloud-based platform that gives you access to manage your business from anywhere. In store. At home. On the road.

 Devices to avoid if possible

-If you have inherited a bad network and are looking for band-aid solutions, unfortunately, you will not have a good time with wireless range extenders and ethernet over powerline adapters (examples shown above).
+If you have inherited or are looking for band-aid solutions, you will not have a good time with wireless range extenders and ethernet over powerline adapters (examples shown above).

 Our network pro’s have completed extensive testing in real venues (and we’ve also collated extensive feedback from our customers and partners) to know that these devices are likely to cause problems such as;